10 Oblique Exercises for a Strong Core

 2. Side Plank with Hip Dips

-Jeff Schultz, Director of Training at Pinnacle Sports Inc., swears by this move.
+Jeff Schultz, director of training at Pinnacle Sports Inc., swears by this oblique workout move.
 “It's a great multi-muscle core strength and stability exercise.
 It hits the obliques, abs, and back muscles.”
-(See: Why Side Planks Are the Best Obliques Exercise Ever.)
+(Related: Why Side Planks Are the Best Obliques Exercise Ever.)

 A. Start by lying on one side, propped up on one elbow, keeping body in a straight line, feet stacked on top of one another, hips lifted.